How to Make a Great Quick-Reference Guide

 Know your audience and their needs

 As noted in our Beginner’s Guide to Customer Content, there are a number of ways to figure out exactly what your users need to know.
-Looking at online forums, using customer surveys, and even speaking to your technical support staff are all great ways to find out what your customers believe is missing.
+Looking at online forums, using customer surveys, and even speaking to your technical support staff are all great ways to understand what your customers believe is missing.

 Regardless of how you get this information, delivering the content your customers want and need will go a long way to ensuring the success of your quick-reference materials.